fbomb111/clean-code-distilled/docs/comments.md

     if (moduleDependees.contains(ourSubSystem));

 #### Position markers
 Sometimes it makes sense to use 'banners' but only sparingly when the benefit is significant.
+Otherwise it adds noise.

 Bad: